sharontan6217/DEL_AI/README.md

 - `level`,type=str,default='level1', 'level is either "level0" or "level1".
 Level0 is for filtering, and level1 is for ranking.'
 - `model_name`,type=str,default='OneClassSVM', 'clustering model is one of the list ["OneClassSVM","KMeans","Spectral","BIRCH","AgglomerativeClustering","OpticsClustering"].'
 - `parameter_optimizer`,type=str,default='Yes', 'OCSVM model can be auto-optimized.Default to "Yes".
 Can set to "No" to use the default model.'
-- `amplify_deviation_filtering`,type=str,default='No', 'We add a few amplifications in preporcessing as an option.
+- `amplify_filtering`,type=str,default='No', 'We add a few amplifications in preporcessing as an option.
 Input "Yes" if the dataset is large.'

 To filter 30 million dataset
 please run: